-This article provides an overview of the Sophos for Virtual Environments product and answers to some generally asked questions.
+This knowledge base article provides an overview of the Sophos for Virtual Environments product and answers to some generally asked questions.

-Applies to the following Sophos products and versions Sophos For Virtual Environments
+Applies to the following Sophos products and versions Sophos for Virtual Environments 1.3.1 Sophos for Virtual Environments 1.3.2 Sophos for Virtual Environments 1.3.3 Sophos for Virtual Environments 1.3.4

 Sophos for Virtual Environments provides an off-box anti-malware scanning solution for Microsoft Hyper-V and VMware ESXi virtualization platforms.
 The product reduces the performance overhead on Guest Virtual Machines (GVMs) by performing off board scanning on a centralized Sophos Security Virtual Machine (SVM).